Kavithma-Thushal/Shoe-Shop-Landing-Page/README.md

 # 🌟 Shoe Shop Landing Page 🌟

-Welcome to Shop Landing Page Repository!
+Welcome to Shoe Shop Landing Page Repository!
 This repository houses the code for our sleek and user-friendly landing page, crafted to highlight our brand and product offerings.
 Designed with a modern and responsive layout, this page ensures a seamless user experience across all devices.

 ## 🛠️ Tech Stack